 Big Data Technology Roadmap

 Due to time constraints and dependencies between subgroups, the NBD-PWG hosted two hours weekly telecon meeting from Mondays to Fridays for the respective subgroups.
 Every three weeks, NBD-PWG called a joint meeting for progress reports and document updates from these five subgroups.
-In between, subgroups co-chairs met for two hours to synchronize their respective activities and identify issues and solutions
+In between, subgroup co-chairs met for two hours to synchronize their respective activities and identify issues and solutions.

 Objectives